-Schwartz Rounds have been shown to lead to: increased insight into the social and emotional aspects of patient care; increased confidence to deal with sensitive issues; beliefs in the importance of empathy and actual empathy with patients as people; openness to expressing thoughts, questions and feelings; decreased feelings of stress and isolation and improved team work and interdisciplinary communication.
-While not designed for problem solving, specific changes in departmental or organisation wide practices as a result of insights that have arisen from discussions in Rounds.
+Schwartz Rounds have been shown to lead to: increased insight into the social and emotional aspects of care; increased confidence to deal with sensitive issues; beliefs in the importance of empathy; openness to expressing thoughts, questions and feelings; decreased feelings of stress and isolation.

 Initial data from Our Lady’s Hospice and Care Services in Dublin and University Hospital Galway showed that:

 “86% of staff said they gained knowledge that will help them care for patients by participating in Schwartz Rounds, which mirrors similar validated evaluations from the UK”.